AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.4 LR if Global aspect does not mention a variable, it cannot appear within the subprogram

 #.
+Where the refinement of a state abstraction is not visible, the
+   referencing of one or more of its ``constituents`` by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 6.1.4 LR Where the refinement of a state abstraction is not visible, the referencing of one or more of its ``constituents`` by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.

+#.
 A ``global_item`` shall not denote a constant object other than
    a formal parameter [of an enclosing subprogram] of mode **in**.
    [This restriction may be relaxed in some way at some point in the future.]